Committees of the Scottish Parliament: Subject

 The Criminal Justice Committee considers and reports on matters relating to criminal justice falling within the responsibility of the Cabinet Secretary for Justice, and functions of the Lord Advocate other than as head of the systems of criminal prosecution and investigation of deaths in Scotland.
-Audrey Nicoll is the committee convener.
+David Linden is the committee convener.
+The other committee members are Marie McNair, Maggie Chapman, Pauline McNeill, Amanda Bland, Ben Macpherson and Stephen Kerr.